rnd-pro/interactive-media-spots/README.md

 - Mobile device compatibility
 - Alpha channel support for transparent backgrounds and background settings
 - Easy universal integration using a custom HTML tag, without the need for JavaScript
+- Seamless integration with all modern frameworks: React, Vue, Angular, etc.
 - On-demand dynamic loading of necessary dependencies
 - Simple and effective version management for widgets and required data
 - Direct data encoding within images for use with specialized CDNs